The present simple tense is the main tense used when:

 Eg: Many people are against the use of animals for research purposes.
 It is said that these tests cause unnecessary pain and they give mixed results, because animal metabolism is not the same as human's.
 (General statements).

-Research conducted in 1991 showed that the animals tested did not provide safe enough results for products to be made for people.
-(Previous actions).
+Research conducted in 1991 showed that the tests made on animals did not provide safe enough results for products to be made for people.
+(Previous information/actions).

 So when writing for task 2 bear in mind that when you refer to a past event, your tense must be in the past.
 When referring to general statements and ongoing facts, use the present tense.

 We are not looking at the past simple in this class but you have to be able to see the differences.

 Here are examples of 'present simple tense' sentences for the 3 charts.